singularityware/singularityware.github.io/pages/docs/user-docs/user-guide.md

 folder: docs
 ---

-This document will cover the usage of Singularity, working with containers, and all of the user facing features.
-There is a separate <a href="/admin-guide">Singularity Administration Guide</a> which targets system administrators, so if you are a service provider, or an interested user, it is encouraged that you read that document as well.
+This document will introduce you to Singularity, and the links in the bar to the left will give you more detail on using the software.
+If you want to get a quick rundown, see our <a href="/docs-quickstart">quickstart</a>.
+There is also a separate <a href="/admin-guide">Singularity Administration Guide</a> that targets system administrators, so if you are a service provider, or an interested user, it is encouraged that you read that document as well.

 ## Welcome to Singularity!
 Singularity is a container solution created by necessity for scientific and application driven workloads.